LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 ```

 > **Note:** Here we are not really writing our own BodyParser, but just combining existing ones.
 This is often enough and should cover most use cases.
-Writing BodyParser from scratch is covered in the advanced topics section.
+Writing a `BodyParser` from scratch is covered in the advanced topics section.

 ## Max content length

-Text based body parsers (such as **text**, **json**, **xml** or **formUrlEncoded**) use a max content length because they have to load all the content into memory.
+Text based body parsers (such as **text**, **json**, **xml** or **formUrlEncoded**) use a maximum content length because they have to load all of the content into memory.

-There is a default content length (the default is 100KB), but you can also specify it online:
+There is a default content length (the default is 100KB), but you can also specify it inline:

 ```
 // Accept only 10KB of data.